-Where the Trust (or a class, in the case of GMO Systematic Global Macro Trust) is in a tax loss position in a particular year, the loss is retained in the Trust (or a class, if applicable) and is not distributable to unit holders.
-The loss can be carried forward by the Trust (or a class, if applicable) and be used to offset assessable income in a future year (subject to satisfaction of certain loss integrity rules).
+Where the Trust is in a tax loss position in a particular year, the loss is retained in the Trust and is not distributable to unit holders.
+The loss can be carried forward by the Trust and be used to offset assessable income in a future year (subject to satisfaction of certain loss integrity rules).